SteelCompendium/data-gen/Ancestries/Elf, Wode.md

 ### Wode Elf Glamor

 You can magically alter your appearance to better blend in with your surroundings.
-You gain an edge on Agility tests made to hide and sneak, and tests made to find you while you are hidden take a bane.
+You gain an edge on Agility tests made to [[Hide|hide]] and sneak, and tests made to find you while you are hidden take a bane.